Crawley boss John Yems opens up about Bournemouth ‘betrayal’ ahead of FA Cup tie

 Although downing Marcelo Bielsa and his Premier League players ranks as the greatest result in Yems’ professional career, being drawn with the Cherries represents a personal mission for the 61-year-old.

-Yems joined Bournemouth in 2012 when they were in League One and worked closely with former manager Eddie Howe and current boss Jason Tindall as the club made a fairy tale climb into the top flight.
+Yems joined Bournemouth in 2012 when they were in League One and worked with former manager Eddie Howe and current boss Jason Tindall as the club made a fairytale climb into the top flight.

-He was in charge of scouting and recruitment and helped Bournemouth make millions on players like Matt Ritchie and Callum Wilson, who were both subsequently sold to Newcastle.

-But Yems’ time on the south coast came to an abrupt end three years ago, with Bournemouth claiming they could not afford to keep his £45,000-a-year role as football operations manager.

-Yems received a statutory pay-off of under £4,000 plus holiday pay, and admits his exit impacted on his mental health before he was appointed Crawley boss in December 2019.
+His time on the south coast came to an end in June 2018, and he feels his exit impacted on his mental health before he was appointed Crawley boss in December 2019.

 “It’s a funny thing, depression,” Yems said.
 “It just creeps up on you, when the phone stops.